zhuy16/learning_notes/5_nih_jupyterSetUp.md

 For R packages, however, the R/3.6.1 kernel is managed by the Anaconda2/5.3.0 module.
 You should not activate the jupyterenv environment (which is essenntially managing the python packages in in the jupyter notebook).

-To install R packages. you need to do this:
+## b, To install R packages. you need to do this:

 > module load Anaconda2/5.3.0 module